Cono52/connect-four-react/README.md

 Connect-4 game implemented with Reactjs, bootstrapped using create-react-app.

-The AI is currently dumb.
+The AI is currently dumb and may take its turn first depending on the state of the last game.

 Demo hosted on: https://dry-plateau-81278.herokuapp.com/